NVIDIA/DeepLearningExamples/PyTorch/SpeechRecognition/Jasper/tensorrt/README.md

 5. Start TensorRT inference prediction

       Inside the container, use the following script to run inference with TensorRT.
+To learn more about the following env variables see `tensorrt/scripts/inference.sh`.
       ```bash
       export CHECKPOINT=<CHECKPOINT>
       export TRT_PRECISION=<PRECISION>